amidaware/trmm-docs/docs/faq.md

 From the client/agent side: Installing and uninstalling software is part of system administration.
 Administrators can install/uninstall.
 Users cannot.
 Configure your system appropriately.

-From the TRMM Admin panel: Use `Permissions Manager` to restrict your techs permissions
+From the TRMM Admin panel: Use `Permissions Manager` to restrict your techs permissions.